susam/mvs/README.md

 is intended to serve as a minimum viable Markov text generator.
 Any further enhancements are left as an exercise for the reader.

-Given the overwhelming popularity of large language models in 2025, it is worth noting that this approach bears little resemblance to LLMs.
-Markov text generators rely entirely on local word transition statistics and have no model of global structure or long range dependencies, whereas LLMs are trained on vast datasets using neural networks to model language patterns across much larger spans of text.
+Given the overwhelming popularity of large language models (LLMs) in 2025, it is worth noting that this approach bears little resemblance to LLMs.
+LLMs are trained on vast datasets using neural networks to model language patterns across large spans of text.
+LLMs capture global structure and long range dependencies.
+By contrast, Markov text generators rely entirely on local word transition statistics and have no model of global structure.
+Despite these limitations, the Markov text generator shared in this project can serve as a simple and introduction to statistical language modelling.
+After all, Markov chains can be thought of as the 'hello, world' of language models.

 Get Started